AI Hub offers a collection of components for developers and data scientists building artificial intelligence (AI) systems. You can use the AI Hub to:

 - Share AI components with your colleagues.

 An asset is an AI resource that has been published to the AI Hub.
-Assets are organized by category to make them easier to find and use.
+AI Hub organizes assets by category to make assets easier to find and use.

 Below are some of the asset categories available on AI Hub.